Explaining “qualitative characteristics” from the IFRS Conceptual Framework for Financial Reporting

 The IFRS Conceptual Framework underpins what international financial reporting standards say and why they identify a particular accounting treatment.

 Students must understand this if they are to understand wider IFRS principles.

 An important aspect of the Conceptual Framework is an attempt to define “high quality” information, or in other words, what makes financial information useful.

-According to the Conceptual Framework, useful information has the qualitative characteristics of being relevant, and faithfully represents the underlying event, that is, the words and numbers on the screen or the page should communicate the underlying economic reality.
+According to the Conceptual Framework, useful information has the qualitative characteristics of being relevant, and faithfully represents the underlying event.
+The words and numbers on the page (or the screen) communicates the underlying economic reality.

-Now I think of these characteristics as cats – just because it helps me to imagine how these characteristics work.
+Now I think of these primary characteristics as cats – just because it helps me to imagine how they work.
 So we have two cats – Relevance and Faithful representation – and they are the primary qualitative characteristics of useful financial information.

-Relevance means that information has predictive or confirmatory value – it can help users to predict future outcomes, for example future profits, or it can confirm or refute previous predictions.
+Relevance means that information has predictive or confirmatory value.
+That is, it helps users to predict future outcomes, for example future profits, or it can confirm or refute previous predictions.

 Faithful representation means a depiction which is complete, neutral and free from error.